M (song): Accolades

+"M" won the award for "Song of the year" at the 2001 Japan Gold Disc Awards.
 In early 2014, in honor of Hamasaki's sixteenth-year career milestone, Japanese website Goo.ne.jp hosted a poll for fans to rank their favorite songs by Hamasaki out of thirty positions; the poll was held in only twenty-four hours, and thousands submitted their votes.
-As a result, "M" was ranked at #2 behind Seasons, with 93.2 percent of the votes.
+As a result, "M" was ranked at number two, behind "Seasons", with 93.2 percent of the votes.

-Additionally, the Above & Beyond remix is considered a vocal trance classic, ranking at #653 in Trance Top 1000 in 2011, and #177 in A State of Trance Top 1000 in 2021.
+Additionally, the Above & Beyond remix is considered a vocal trance classic, ranking at number 653 in Trance Top 1000 in 2011, and number 177 in A State of Trance Top 1000 in 2021.